doc4d/docs/docs/ViewPro/method-list.md

   |formatter|Text| table column's formatter | No
   |name|Text| table column's name | Yes

+There are two ways to fill a table:

+* manually, by passing a *tableColumns* collection in the *options* parameter.
+In that case, the columns are filled based on the information in *tableColumns*.

+* automatically, by attaching a data context to the table using the *source* parameter.
+When the context data changes, the data displayed in the table is updated accordingly.

-  When you pass a *source* and a *tableColumns* option to the command, the columns of the table are created in the order they appear in the *tableColumns* collection.
+When you pass both a *source* parameter and a *tableColumns* option to the command, *tableColumns* has priority.

-  If you pass a source but no *tableColumns* option, the columns of the table are generated automatically.

 If *tableColumns* is `empty`, `undefined` or `null`, *rangeObj* must be a cell range, otherwise the first cell of the range is used.

 If the column count of the range exceeds the number of columns in *tableColumns*, the table is filled with empty columns.

 If the column count of the range is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

-If the columns are automatically generated, the columns are created and bound according to the first element's contents:

-* If the collection contains objects, the first object in the collection is used to create the columns.
-If the remaining objects in the collection have attributes that don't match the first object's attributes, they are not displayed in the table.

-* If the collection contains scalar values, the collection in the first element is used to create the columns.
-If the other elements have collections with more elements, they are not displayed in the table.

-If the columns are automatically generated (no *tableColumn* option is passed), the titles of the columns are defined as follows:
+When the columns are automatically generated, their column titles are defined as follows:

 * If the data is a collection of objects, the attribute names are used as column titles.
 For example:

 `([{ LastName: \"Freehafer\", FirstName: \"Nancy\"},{ LastName: \"John\", FirstName: \"Doe\"})`

     Here the titles of the columns would be `LastName` and `FirstName`.

 * If the data is a collection of scalar values, the collection parameter is two-dimensional:

   * The first-level collection contains subcollections of values.
 Each subcollection defines a row.
 Pass an empty collection to skip a row.

   * Each subcollection defines cell values for the row.
 Values can be `Integer`, `Real`, `Boolean`, `Text`, `Date`, `Null`, `Time` or `picture`.
-Time must be an a object containing a time attribut as for VP SET VALUE.
-The number of columns created depends of the number of items of the subcollection in the first position of the first-level collection.
+Time must be an a object containing a time attribute, as in [VP SET VALUE](#vp-set-value).
+The subcollection in the first position of the first-level collection determines how many columns are created.

 #### Example

-To create a table form an entity selection:
+To create a table from an entity selection:

 ```4d
 var $people: Collection